mohyassine/SimpleTranslator/README.md

 The following shows coverage details for Class *HomeController.cs*
 ![alt text](https://github.com/user-attachments/assets/613d8333-cc3a-4b45-948a-74f354276ef0)

-## Models OOP Design
+## OOP Principles and Design Patterns
+### OOP Principles
 The application implemenets essential OOP concepts and design principles.
 The main models include:
 - Abstraction:
 - Encapsulation:
 - Inheritence:
 - Polymorphism:

-## Singlton Design Pattern
+### OOP Design Pattern
-The Translator Class follows the Singlton design pattern.
+The Translator Class follows the `Singlton` design pattern.
 This pattern was selected to ensure inilizing a single static translation object that will be reused for all web requests.

 ## Controllers Actions